 Pär Larshans, Director of Sustainability, Ragn-Sells

-In 2020 also given two different government appointments at Ministry of Industry in Sweden and Ministry of Environment in Sweden.
+In 2020 he had two different government appointments at the Ministry of Industry in Sweden and the Ministry of Environment in Sweden.

 Award winner in communication, social sustainability, and intrapreneurship.
-In 2013 and 2014, 2020 listed by Trust Across America as one of Premier Thought Leaders.
-In 2013 given the Swedish award - intrapreneur of year, but already in 2009, he did receive the Green award in London for sustainability Communication, international category for “putting the carbon on the menu” to the company.
+In 2013 and 2014, 2020 was listed by Trust Across America as one of the Premier Thought Leaders.
+In 2013 given the Swedish award - intrapreneur of the Year, but already in 2009, he did receive the Green award in London for sustainability Communication, an international category for “putting the carbon on the menu” to the company.